mgcooper/icemodel/icemodel/+icemodel/+couplers/README.md

 - `initialize_coupler_history` returns the empty iterate history that the accelerator expects.

+Production recovery:
+- `icemodel` uses the configured coupling relaxation and acceleration for the primary attempt.
+Solver 3 alone retries a healthy-inner Robin outer failure from the exact prognostic checkpoint with acceleration disabled and relaxation no larger than the central conservative cap.
+A successful retry latches that mode for the rest of the run.
+Diagnostic output records each successful latch in the per-forcing-step `cpl_recovery_count` channel.
+  Failure dumps remain useful for the latest failure, but a later failure can replace an earlier dump.

 Rules:
 - own Picard/Aitken and cross-domain convergence logic here
 - call surface and column contracts; do not absorb their physics policy